The Gunny Sack

 You can discard the pulp and seeds.
 Or save the seeds for roasting in the same way you can roast pumpkin seeds.

-Step Four: Water
+Step Four: Add Water and Cover

 Place both halves in a baking dish with the cut side down.
 Add 3/4 to 1 inch of water and cover the dish with plastic wrap.